BIC Board of Directors

 Marianna Poutasse was born and raised in the Berkshires, and returned - after stints in New York and Philadelphia - in 2000 to raise her own family here.
 Since 2013, she has been an associate interior designer with Alberti Design Studio, a Providence, Rhode Island-based residential design firm, managing ADS’s satellite office in the Berkshires.
 Her early career was spent as an independent consultant specializing in design and social history, material culture studies and antiques.
 She is also the author of Power of Place: Herman Melville and the Berkshires (2013).
 Prior to her board position at BIC, she served on the boards at the Berkshire Music School, Berkshire Country Day School and Chesterwood Museum & Gardens.

-David Russell was born and raised in the midwestern United States.
-David served in the US Air Force, including attendance at the AF Academy.
+Dave Russell (Treasurer) was born and raised in the midwestern United States.
+Dave served in the US Air Force, including attendance at the AF Academy.
 He graduated from Michigan State University with a Bachelor of Science degree in Civil Engineering.
-David’s career included nearly 30 years with Procter & Gamble as a Project Manager and Program Manager, three years managing a sizeable portion of the project portfolio at Yale University as a Director, and multiple years consulting in the field of project management.
-David served as the President and Chair of the Board for the Southwest Ohio Chapter of the Project Management Institute (PMI) and was active with PMI until his retirement.
+Dave’s career included nearly 30 years with Procter & Gamble as a Project Manager and Program Manager, three years managing a sizeable portion of the project portfolio at Yale University as a Director, and multiple years consulting in the field of project management.
+Dave served as the President and Chair of the Board for the Southwest Ohio Chapter of the Project Management Institute (PMI) and was active with PMI until his retirement.
 He currently serves on the Finance Committee for his church and is the Chair of the Facilities Committee for Barrington Stage Company.
-David and his wife, Debra Miersma, reside in Dalton.
+Dave and his wife, Debra Miersma, reside in Dalton.
 They enjoy travel, predominantly to foreign countries, and have developed a genuine understanding of the differences in culture and lifestyle that exist within the world.
-Being of help in processes to accommodate the huge demands for support and guidance in our immigration systems has created the commitment David has to serve on the BIC Board.
+Being of help in processes to accommodate the huge demands for support and guidance in our immigration systems has created the commitment Dave has to serve on the BIC Board.
 He has two children and five grandchildren, all residing in Cincinnati, Ohio.

 Dr. Stan Shapshay was born in Brooklyn, NY where he attended the public schools and graduated from Brooklyn College.
 His parents were immigrants from Russia.
 He received his medical degree from the Medical College of Virginia and did his Internship and Residency training in Surgery and Otolaryngology at the Boston University and Tufts University Medical Centers.
 He spent a year as a Surgical Fellow with his family in Stockholm, Sweden where he experienced the difficulty of being a foreigner speaking another language and adjusting to another culture.
 After 2 years in the Army Medical Corps in Tacoma, Washington, Stan returned to Boston where he practiced academic medicine for 30 years (Otolaryngology-Head and Neck Surgery) and served as the Professor and Chairman of the Tufts-New England Medical Center Department of Otolaryngology.
 He was in addition a Professor of Otolaryngology at the Mt.
 Sinai School of Medicine in New York City and has been a Professor of Otolaryngology at Albany Medical College for the past 14 years where he continues to practice medicine on a part-time basis and teaches medical students and residents-in-training.
 He has lived in the Berkshires for 14 years in the town of Richmond with his wife, Ruth.